Clone & Push WordPress Multisites

 To use the push and backup feature, you need a license that covers the number of network sites where you want to use the push feature at the same time.

-For instance, if you have two network sites, you will need at least the Business plan.
-If you have four or more network sites, you will need the Developer plan.
+For instance, if you have two network sites, you need at least the Business plan.
+You will need the Developer plan if you have four or more network sites.